Academic Regulations

 Course descriptions and syllabi may be requested by Columbia College in order for certain courses to be considered for transfer credit and/or for certain courses to be considered for exemption to Columbia College requirements.
 Transfer students should consult with their advising deans in the Berick Center for Student Advising, where all appropriate approvals will be coordinated with the relevant academic departments.

 The Core Curriculum is the cornerstone of undergraduate academic life at Columbia.
-Even those transferring in with advanced credit should expect to take elements of the Core, if not all of it.
-Students are very rarely exempt from Core classes like Literature Humanities, Contemporary Civilization, Art Humanities and Music Humanities.
+Even those transferring in with advanced credit should expect to take most of the coursework in the Core Curriculum, if not all of it.
+Students are very rarely exempt from the shared Core classes like Literature Humanities, Contemporary Civilization, Art Humanities and Music Humanities.

 Degree Completion